-In 1985 the Volkerfreundschaft was retired (After several more owners and a massive refit, it now sails as Classic International Cruises' Athena.), and was replaced by the Arkona, which had been built only four years earlier as the Astor for an unsuccessful new West German cruise line.
+In 1985 the Volkerfreundschaft was retired and was replaced by the Arkona, which had been built only four years earlier as the Astor for an unsuccessful new West German cruise line.
 Like its predecessor, the Astor sailed part of the year as a "holidaymaker ship" for "well-deserved socialists" in East Germany, and the rest of the year on charter to Western tour operators.
-In 1991, after Germany's reunification, Deutsche Seereederei was privatized -- like many of East Germany's state-owned companies bought by West German investors -- and the Arkona was chartered year-round to the West German tour operator Seetours.
+In 1991, after Germany's reunification, Deutsche Seereederei was privatized, and the Arkona was chartered year-round to the West German tour operator Seetours.

-In 1994, the company placed an order for its first brand-new ship, from Kvaerner Masa-Yards (now known as STX Finland Cruise) in Finland.
+In 1994, the company placed an order for its first new ship, from Kvaerner Masa-Yards in Finland.
 Named Aida and entering service in 1996, the ship introduced a totally new concept called "club cruising."
-Based on Germany's popular Robinson Club resorts (think of a German Club Med), Aida's "club ship" experience was radically different from traditional cruising.
-Except for a small a la carte alternative restaurant, all the dining was buffet-style; there were no dress codes, and a strong emphasis was put on wellness and fitness-related activities.
+Based on Germany's popular Robinson Club resorts (similar to a German Club Med concept), Aida's "club ship" experience was radically different from traditional cruising.
+Except for a small a la carte alternative restaurant, all the dining was buffet-style, there were no dress codes, and a strong emphasis was put on wellness and fitness-related activities.

 Meanwhile, the company also continued operating the traditional Arkona on charter to Seetours, which it later acquired from the huge German tour operator TUI in 1997.
 That same year, Aida was sold to NCL, but continued on charter to Deutsche Seereederei.